tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 They're fine for nouns representing concrete objects but bad for other types of speech.
 Do not translate sentences, understand them instead.

+There's a popular goal in the community to make 10,000 flashcards in the first 18 months.
-I managed to learn 10,000 sentences in the first 11 months, but you are better than me.
+I managed to learn 10,000 sentence cards in 11 months, but you are better than me.

 <p align="center"><img alt="watch anime" width="50%" src="img/watch_anime.webp"></p>
 <p align="center"><i>Watch anime.</i></p>